ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/08-CreateEachProductPage.md

 - Get the product from backend (ie. search for it in the datasample)
 - Fetch it using ReactQuery in the frontend.
+  - apiClient to set the base of the URL
   - Create the fetching hook
   - Call the hook in product page
 - Display it